rpcoe/RoboticsRaspberryPi/README.md

 ### What it does

 This file is the main loop.
-All commands apart from the user interface are run through this file.
+All commands apart from the user interface are run through here.

 ### How to use